Pushpendra-1697/Ecommerce-API/README.md

 #### 13) */order/getDeliveredOrders* : (GET)

-Used to get all the orders  list  of delivered items which have OrderDelivered===true
+Used to get all the orders  list  of delivered items by admin which have OrderDelivered===true

 #### 14) */order/getNotDeliveredOrders* : (GET)

-Used to get all the orders  list  of Not-delivered items which have OrderDelivered===false
+Used to get all the orders  list  of Not-delivered items by admin which have OrderDelivered===false

 ## NOTE:  API rate limiting to prevent abuse and maintain server stability.